 First-Party Dram Shop: Verifying The Bar's Insurance.

 As we discussed in prior posts, we only pursue dram shop cases where there are assets or insurance to go after.
-This is because it's not worth litigating a case for months or even years if we cannot put any money in your pocket.
+This isn't because of greed, but because it's not worth litigating a case for months or even years if we cannot put any money in your pocket.
 In this article, we'll explain how insurance is handled in a dram shop case and how the details within the insurance contract could affect your case.

 Being well informed will never hurt your case.

 - How do you find out if a bar or restaurant has insurance?

 - Is the type of insurance a bas or restaurant has affect my case?

 - How can a lawyer help me if I decide to pursue a lawsuit against a bar?